Matthew Weigman: Incarceration

 On 18 May 2008, Weigman and others drove to the residence of the Verizon investigator who was investigating Weigman's activity, and attempted to intimidate and frighten him.
 Weigman had admitted that he had already placed intimidating and harassing messages and calls to the investigator.
 When Weigman's phone line was disconnected by Verizon because the phone line he was using was illegitimate, he infiltrated the Verizon phone system and used this information to harass the employee and to gain information about the status of the investigation that Verizon was conducting.

 On 26 June 2009, Weigman was sentenced to 11 years and 3 months by U.S. District Judge Barbara M.G.
 Lynn for convictions related to his involvement in a swatting conspiracy.
 He was in federal custody since being arrested in May 2008 in Boston.
-In addition to making threats to a Verizon Security Officer, he attempted to hack into a US attorney's voice-mail system in Dallas.
+In addition to making threats to a Verizon Security Officer, he attempted to hack into a U.S. attorney's voice mail system in Dallas.
 Weigman pleaded guilty to:

 "…one count of conspiracy to retaliate against a witness, victim or an informant, and one count of conspiracy to commit access device fraud and unauthorized access of a protected computer."

 Weigman admitted that he and his allies gained unauthorized access to telecommunication companies' sensitive information to gather personal information on certain people.
 He also pleaded guilty to using software to modify telecommunication devices to gain free telephone service and to cut lines of other telephone subscribers.

 Weigman was incarcerated at the Federal Correctional Institution, Fort Dix in New Jersey.
-According to the Federal Bureau of Prisons, he was released on 20 October 2018.
+According to the Federal Bureau of Prisons, he was released on October 20, 2018.